tabacitu/tabacitu/README.md

 I build online products and help others do the same.
 I'm based in Bucharest (Romania), but work almost as much from cafes and coworking spaces around the world.

-> I think life is simple, we make it complicated.
-Same with web development.

-That's why I warned people against unnecessarily adopting some trends for the past 10 years.
-I saw microservices, SPAs, large JS frameworks as something only 1% of apps should use, not 99% - most people didn't listen.
-I finally feel vindicated in 2024, seeing my little corner of the internet finally moving to monoliths, HTMX, Livewire, Alpine etc. Feels like the share of people who like to "_keep it simple_" is growing again.
+**I think life is simple, we make it complicated.
+Same with web development.** That's why I've been warning people against unnecessarily adopting some dev trends for the past 10 years.
+I've always seen microservices, SPAs, large JS frameworks as something only 1% of new apps should use, not 99% - most people didn't listen.
+I finally feel vindicated in 2024, seeing many people in this tiny little corner of the internet finally moving to monoliths, HTMX / Livewire, Alpine etc. Feels like the share of people who like to "_keep it simple_" is growing again.
 Can't wait for people to also see NPM as toxic (just like its founder does).
 Other than that, I'm a happy camper.

 I love my stack and the people in it.
-I feel we've got 90% of the things we need to quickly build & maintain web apps.
-I'm working on the next 5%.
+We've got 90% of the things we need to quickly build & maintain web apps.
+I have some big ideas regarding the next 10%... just hope I get enough time to make them a reality.

 # Personal Stuff 👤
 - 🚧 Currently working on [Backpack for Laravel](https://backpackforlaravel.com) and [Recurrr](https://recurrr.com).